smahood/ergodox-infinity-layout/README.md

 dfu-util: unable to read DFU status after completion 18:58:47 ~/workspaces/github/ergodox-infinity-layout >
 ```
-Optionally, switch your cables to make the other side the master, and repeat with the other firmware file.
+Optionally, switch your cables to make the other side the master, and use the command `make install-right`.